Abdulrahman-Awad21/Hia-Ntaalm/README.md

     + Omar khames
       + designed the UI, Buttons, and Classrooms
       +  wrote the story at each classroom
+      +  wrote the camera and player movement scripts
     + Hazem azzam
       + allowed the player to enter the Classrooms by knocking on the door
       + added the check answers to the teacher story at each classroom